What We Do

 To remain at the cutting edge of our field we engage in research projects in order to develop new tools and knowledge.
 A description of some of our major projects and a list of our research partners can be found here.

 Who We Work With

 Our international client base includes leading auction houses, dealers, galleries, private collectors, museums, conservators and other art professionals.
-Some of them have kindly agreed to be named here.
+Some of them have kindly agreed to be mentioned, as below.

 We regularly teach at the following institutions.